levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 date = 2024-08-06T13:33:45-04:00
 +++

 Creating your own programming language is a fun experience.
 As coders, we often take compilers for magical tools that just work.
-Underneath, they are just regular software, and with just a few hundred lines of code we can write our own, from scratch.
+Underneath, they are regular software, and with a couple hundred lines of code we can write our own, from scratch.

 This post is the first in a series that will guide you through designing your own programming language, and an interpreter program that will read and execute code written in that language.